aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/crc/crc.rst

    :Default: ``FAST``
    :Examples: ``--crc-implem FAST``

-Selects the CRC implementation you want to use.
+Select the CRC implementation you want to use.

 Description of the allowed values: